thegenius/taitan/README.md

 - false indicate there is an error,
 - err_code indicate the category of error,
 - err_msg indicate the concrete err msg, may be you can show to user.

+This design has been tortured by huge amout of system,
+and proved itself.

+Why need three field to indicate one error?
+- false is used by the control flow and error system
+  - error system may throw exception
+  - control flow may jump to error handler
+- err_code is used by error handler logic
+  - almost every time your handle logic need to know error category
+- err_msg is the info you should report to user or developer
+  - logic or control flow should not depend on msg

 [1] Explicit Error: every error handle with thiserror::Error
 [2] Ergonomics Error classification